RespectKnowledge/DeepLearing_Edited-MRS-Reconstruction-Challenge/README.md

 task3_finetuned_training_validation.py

-# For tasting submission task1, run this
+# For testing and prediction submission task1, run this

+testing_submission_task_1.py

+# For testing and prediction submission task2, run this

+testing_submission_task_1.py

+# For testing and prediction submission task3_2048, run this

+testing_submission_task_1.py

+# For testing and prediction submission task3_4096, run this

 testing_submission_task_1.py

 # challenege desription website